doofinder/llm_composer/README.md

   ]
 ```

+**Configuration Notes:**

-**Note**: The `block_on_errors` configuration completely replaces the default error patterns.
+- **`block_on_errors`**: Completely replaces the default error patterns.
 If you provide this configuration, you must include all error patterns you want to block on, as it will not merge with the defaults.

+- **`cache_mod`**: Must implement the `LlmComposer.Cache.Behaviour`.
+The default `LlmComposer.Cache.Ets` provides an ETS-based cache implementation.

+- **`cache_opts`**: Options passed to the cache module.
+If you use a custom cache module, ensure these options are compatible with your implementation.

 **Default error patterns** (used when `block_on_errors` is not configured):
 ```elixir